LUVE : Latent-Cascaded Ultra-High-Resolution Video Generation with Dual Frequency Experts: Methodology

 \subsection{High-Resolution Content Refinement}

 {\textbf{Motivation.}} Existing studies have demonstrated that the global semantic structure (low-frequency components) is reconstructed during the high-noise stage, whereas fine-grained details (high-frequency components) are progressively synthesized in the later low-noise stage~\cite{yi2024towards,zhang2024frecas}.
+To investigate the frequency dynamics of video diffusion models during denoising, we perform Power Spectral Density (PSD) analysis on Wan2.1.
+As shown in Figure \ref{fig:psdwan}, the model shows a clear frequency behavior: primarily capturing low-frequency components in the high-noise stage, then gradually shifting focus toward high-frequency details in the low-noise stage.
+However, scaling to UHR substantially expands spatial information, resulting in low-frequency semantic structural inconsistencies and high-frequency detail degradation.
 The insight motivates us to design two specialized experts that operate at different denoising phases: the low-frequency expert, which enhances semantic consistency during the high-noise stage, and the high-frequency expert, which refines fine-grained details in the low-noise stage.

 {\textbf{Low-Frequency Expert.}} Based on this motivation, we introduce the low-frequency expert (LFE), which is trained during the high-noise stage ($t \in [t_{\text{switch}}, 1]$) to enhance global semantic consistency.
 For parameter-efficient adaptation, we implement the LFE using low-rank adaptation (LoRA)~\cite{hu2022lora}.
 To ensure the expert explicitly focuses on the low frequency band, we apply a low-pass filter to the input features $\mathbf{x}$ before they are processed by the LoRA.
 It is noteworthy that the attention module within DiT blocks is primarily responsible for capturing global information.
 Therefore, as illustrated in Figure \ref{fig:expert} (a), we integrate the LFE solely into the frozen attention module.
 The LFE can be formally defined as: